subbat9710/IOS-Wrapper-App/README.md

 <h1>Project: Creating a IOS wrapper app for Mined Minds.</h1>
-<b>Team: Sheri Dyson, John Verbosky, Michael Ciletti, Teela Subba</b>
+<b>Team: Sheri Dyson, John Verbosky, Michael Ciletti, Tula Subba</b>

 This project includes complete wrapper of IOS app with Emali/Password, Facebook and Google auto login functionality.
 Following points are the ways to setup the App.